BugaIulian/digital-music-service/README.md

 Features
 User Registration and Authentication: Users can create accounts, log in, and manage their profiles.
+Artist Registration and Authentication: Artists can create accounts, log in, and manage their profiles.
 Song and Album Search: Users can search for songs and albums based on various criteria, such as title, artist, or genre.
 Playlists: Users can create and manage personalized playlists and add songs.
 Recommendations: The application provides personalized song recommendations based on users' listening history and preferences.